GoogleCloudPlatform/cloud-sql-proxy/README.md

 The Proxy includes support for a connection test on startup.
 This test helps ensure the Proxy can reach the associated instance and is a quick debugging tool.
-The test will attempt to connect to the specified instance and fail if the instance is unreachable.
+The test will attempt to connect to the specified instance(s) and fail if the instance is unreachable.
+If the test fails, the Proxy will exit with a non-zero exit code.

 ```shell
 ./cloud-sql-proxy --run-connection-test <INSTANCE_CONNECTION_NAME>